kubernetes/kubernetes/docs/services.md

 are not resurrected.  [`ReplicationControllers`](replication-controller.md) in particular create and destroy `Pods` dynamically (e.g. when scaling up or down or when doing rolling updates).
-While each `Pod` gets its own IP address, even those IP addresses can not be relied upon to be stable over time.
+While each `Pod` gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of `Pods` (let's call them backends) provides functionality to other `Pods` (let's call them frontends) inside the Kubernetes cluster, how do those frontends find out and keep track of which backends are